 How Do You Pay for Medicare Part B Excess Charges?

-The Medicare is a federal health insurance program for people ages 65 and older and people with certain disabilities. created the participating provider program in 1984.
+The federal Medicare program created the participating provider program in 1984.
 It helps Medicare patients identify and choose providers who charge Medicare-approved rates as full payment.

 Since its inception, the number of participating providers has steadily increased across all states.
 Today, the vast majority of eligible physicians are now participating providers.